Plutonomicon/cardano-transaction-lib/doc/side-by-side-CTL-and-Plutus-comparison.md

   -> TxConstraints i o
 ```

+### The `give` contract

-With that said, we can write our contracts as:
+Now we can write and compare the `give` contract.
+This contract takes an amount of Ada from our wallet
+an lock it behind the script that validates any
+transactions.

 ```Haskell
 -- Haskell